hazelcast/hazelcast-python-client/docs/serialization.rst

 Please see ::const:`~hazelcast.config.INTEGER_TYPE` for details.
 Please be careful with INTEGER_TYPE.VAR as static type lang's cannot deserialize it.

 There exist an internal serializer for any custom class that is not registered a serializer such as IdentifiedDataSerializable, Portable or Custom Serializer.
-So the serializer service search for a serializer for a custom class, if it fails to find one it uses python builtin serialization :mod:`cPickle` to handle it.
+So the serializer service searches for a serializer for a custom class; if it fails to find one, it uses Python builtin serialization :mod:`cPickle` to handle it.
 Please note that this behaviour can be overridden by a global serializer.

 IdentifiedDataSerializable